-It’s legal to collect rainwater off of a roof for beneficial use, and doesn’t require a water rights permit in California.
+It’s legal to collect rainwater off of a roof for beneficial use and doesn’t require a water rights permit in California.
 Rainwater is renewable, clean, soft water with the perfect ph for cannabis cultivation.

-It’s been completely legal in California to collect rainwater off of a building roof since AB-1750 Rainwater Capture Act of 2012 came into fruition.
+It’s been completely legal in California to collect rainwater off of a building roof since the AB-1750 Rainwater Capture Act of 2012 came into fruition.
 On top of this progressive statute, California recently passed the California Proposition 72, Rainwater Capture Systems Excluded from Property Tax Assessments Amendment.

 This amendment excludes rainwater systems from property tax reassessment, starting January 1, 2019.
 For cannabis cultivators, these initiatives extend in making permitting easier when your water source is rainwater collection.